Everest Three High Passes Trek

 Itinerary

-Your Trekking Guide from Mountain Eco Trails will come to pick you up at your hotel and transfer you to the domestic terminal in a private vehicle.
-An early morning scenic flight (35 minutes) from Kathmandu brings you to Lukla, the gateway to Everest.
 Landing on the tiny Lukla airstrip is an adventure in itself!
-After meeting your Mountain Eco Trails guide and porter team, begin a gentle trek descending through terraced hillsides to the Dudh Koshi River.
+After that begin a gentle trek descending through terraced hillsides to the Dudh Koshi River.
 Pass through Sherpa hamlets and mani stone walls inscribed with Buddhist prayers.
 By afternoon, arrive in Phakding, a village on the riverbank.
-Rest in a cozy tea house and enjoy your first night in the Everest region.
+Rest in a cosy tea house and enjoy your first night in the Everest region.

 • Max Altitude:2610 meters